easybuilders/easybuild/docs/EasyBuild4-overview-of-changes.rst

 Support for running EasyBuild on top of Python 3
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A significant effort has been done to make the EasyBuild framework and the easyblocks included with EasyBuild
+A significant effort has been made to ensure that the EasyBuild framework and the easyblocks included with EasyBuild
-**compatible with Python 3**, while retaining the compatibility with Python 2.
+are **compatible with Python 3**, while retaining the compatibility with Python 2.

 Currently supported Python versions include: ``2.6``, ``2.7``, ``3.5``, ``3.6``, ``3.7``.